We're working all the time to better safeguard your financial and personal information.

 To help better protect you against scams, this page will provide information on some of the scams around at the moment.

 Fraudsters don't only strike online.
-There's been an increase in phone scams where the caller claims to be from a software service provider offering to assist you with a computer issue.
-The person may then attempt to take control of or access your computer, do not allow this, just hang up.
+There's been an increase in phone scams where the caller claims to be from a reputable organisation offering to assist with a computer issue.

 - Never give a stranger remote access to your computer

 - Do not give out your personal, account or online details unless the phone number comes from a trusted source

 - Keep your computer protected by running and updating security software purchased from trusted sources